remiteeple/your-first-minute-on-a-server/README.md

 ## Updating and Upgrading

 Once the system is alive and well it's important to ensure that we are up to date.
-By updating the packages on our system we mitigate the risk of leaving vulnerabilities un-patched.
+By updating the packages on our system we mitigate the risk of leaving vulnerabilities unpatched.

 To update our package lists and upgrade any outdated packages we run the following: